Kord-Extensions/.github/.github/ISSUE_TEMPLATE/question.md

+---
+name: Question
+about: Ask a more general question
+title: ''
+labels: 'Type: Question'
+assignees: ''

+---

 <!--
 Hello, and thanks for submitting a question!
 To help us address this issue quickly, please take the time to fill out this issue template to the best of